 Caring for an infant who has colic can be exhausting and stressful, even for experienced parents.
 Remember to take care of yourself too.
 These suggestions may help:

 - Take a break.
 When you've done what you can, ask your spouse or partner or another loved one to take over for a while.
 Take advantage of baby-sitting offers from friends or neighbors.
 Even an hour on your own can help refresh you.

 - Express your feelings.
-It's normal for parents in this situation to feel helpless, depressed or angry.
+It's normal for parents in this situation to feel helpless, depressed, guilty or angry.
 Confide in your spouse, partner or other good listener.

 - Try to stay positive.
 Don't measure your success as a parent by how much your baby cries.
 Colic isn't a result of poor parenting.

-- Make healthy lifestyle choices.
+- Take care of yourself too.
 Eat healthy foods.
 Make time for exercise, such as a brisk daily walk.
 If you can, sleep when the baby sleeps — even during the day.
 Avoid alcohol and other drugs.